Caitlin W. Davis

 Natalia Fior McMahon

 Annual Campaign Director

 Since 2008 Natalia has been fundraising for nonprofits in Seattle and across Washington to eliminate poverty and promote equity.
-With a Master’s Degree in English Literature from Claremont Graduate U., she very happily puts her writing skills to work every day while crafting fundraising and marketing materials.
-For the past three years, Natalia was a fundraising consultant with The Ostara Group where she helped dozens of nonprofits build strong internal systems and annual plans to improve efficiency and raise more money.
-As a volunteer, Natalia serves on the Advisory Board of LGBTQ Allyship and served 6 years on the University District Food Bank board of directors.
-She currently remains Co-Chair of the food bank’s 5-year Fight Hunger Build Hope capital campaign for a new facility.
-Natalia lives with her husband and best friend, Justin, north of Seattle where they both love spending time with family, especially their nieces and nephews.
+With a Master’s Degree in English Literature, she very happily puts her writing skills to work every day while crafting fundraising and marketing materials.
+From 2013 to 2016, Natalia was a fundraising consultant with The Ostara Group where she helped dozens of nonprofits build strong internal systems and annual plans to improve efficiency and raise more money.
+As a volunteer, Natalia serves on the Advisory Board of LGBTQ Allyship and served 6 years on the University District Food Bank board of directors, where she also served as Co-Chair of the food bank’s 5-year Fight Hunger Build Hope capital campaign for a new facility.
+Natalia lives with her husband and best friend, Justin, in Edmonds.
+They love spending time with family, especially their six nieces and nephews.
 Natalia loves to sing, dance, read, write, hike, and talk politics.

 As Office Manager Kristin handles the day-to-day operations of the LFW office, provides administrative support to the LFW Board of Trustees, and serves as staff coordinator for the Goldmark Internship Program.
 She has more than 10 years of experience managing professional continuing education programs and supporting nonprofit boards.
 Outside the office she can be found playing mandolin, gardening, and serving on the leadership team for the Westcrest Garden P-patch.